 Setting up a self-directed IRA with Broad Financial is easy.

-Broad then sets up a Limited Liability Company (LLC) for the self-directed IRA, which will serve as the investing platform for the plan.
+- We set up an LLC.
+A lot of self-directed accounts stop with the self-directed IRA at a custodian, but Broad takes it a step further in order to give you the added benefit of Checkbook Control.
+We set up a Limited Liability Company (LLC) for you, which will serve as the investing platform for the plan.
 Each LLC is customized to correctly adhere to the laws and regulations which govern self-directed IRA investment platforms.

-Finally, the custodian sends you a capitalization check, and you open a checking account at the bank of your choosing in the name of your LLC.
-You can start investing immediately!
+- You open a new checking account.
+Finally, the custodian sends you a capitalization check, and you open a checking account at the bank of your choosing, in the name of your LLC.

 Your life experience is unique.
-The things that you have seen, done, and researched can benefit you in retirement if you are able to invest where you personally see value.
+The things that you have seen, done, and researched can benefit your retirement if you are able to invest where you recognize value.
 With a self-directed IRA, you can invest in a lot more than the narrow range of brokerage-selected stocks, bonds, and mutual funds (though your self-directed IRA can include those choices as well).

 The options available to you with a self-directed IRA include: